 Genomic DNA is a component of many food and feed products derived from maize.
-It is well documented that DNA present in food and feed becomes substantially degraded in the process of digestion in the human or animal gastrointestinal tracts.
-However, a low level of exposure of fragments of ingested DNA, including the recombinant fraction of such DNA, to microorganism in the digestive tract of humans, domesticated animals, and other animals feeding on maize Bt11xMIR604 is expected.
+It is well documented that DNA present in food and feed becomes substantially degraded in the process of digestion in the human or animal gastrointestinal tract.
+However, a low level of exposure of fragments of ingested DNA, including the recombinant fraction of such DNA, to microorganism in the digestive tracts of humans, domesticated animals, and other animals feeding on maize MIR604 x GA21 is expected.

 Current scientific knowledge indicates that horizontal gene transfer of non-mobile DNA fragments between unrelated organisms (such as plants to microorganisms) is extremely unlikely to occur under natural conditions (see EFSA, 2009b for further details).
-In addition to the low concentrations of DNA in the gastrointestinal tracts and the lack of competence of most bacteria to take up foreign DNA, the major barrier to such inter-domain transfer is the lack of sufficient DNA sequence similarity for homologous recombination to occur in bacteria.
+In addition to the low concentration of DNA in the gastrointestinal tracts and the lack of competence of most bacteria to take up foreign DNA, a major barrier to such inter-domain transfer is the lack of sufficient DNA sequence similarity for homologous recombination to occur in bacteria.

-The cry1Ab, pat, mcry3A and pmi (manA) genes are of bacterial origin.
-Thus, in theory, the cry1Ab, pat, mcry3A and pmi genes of the recombinant DNA insert could provide sufficient DNA similarity for homologous recombination with genes from environmental bacteria.
-However, such hypothesised horizontal gene transfer event is not likely to be maintained in bacterial population due to a predicted lack of efficient expression and no identified selective advantage for gene transfer recipients in the unlikely case of their expression.
+With the exception of the mepsps gene from Zea mays expressed in maize GA21, all other inserted genes (mcry3A and pmi (manA)), as expressed in maize MIR604 x GA21 are of bacterial origin.
+Thus, in theory, the mcry3A and pmi genes of the recombinant DNA insert could provide sufficient DNA similarity for homologous recombination with genes from environmental bacteria.
+However, such hypothesised horizontal gene transfer event is not likely to be maintained in bacterial populations due to a predicted lack of efficient expression and no identified selective advantage for gene transfer recipients in the unlikely case of their expression.

-In case of illegitimate recombination into environmental bacterial genomes, it is unlikely that recombinant genes (mcry3A and pmi) regulated by eukaryotic plant promoters in maize Bt11xMIR604 would be expressed.
-The cry1Ab and pat genes are regulated by plant virus promoters.
-The activity of these plant virus promoters in unrelated organisms such as bacteria cannot be excluded, but in the unlikely event that the above mentioned genes and regulatory elements are taken up by bacteria, no selective advantage is anticipated, because cry, pat and pmi genes are already occurring in various environmental bacterial species in the environment.
-Thus, the hypothesised low level exposure of bacterial communities to the maize Bt11xMIR604 cry1Ab, pat, mcry3A and pmi genes must be seen in the context of the natural occurrence and level of exposure to alternative sources of genetically diverse cry, pat and pmi genes to which bacterial communities are naturally exposed.
+In case of illegitimate recombination into environmental bacterial genomes, it is unlikely that recombinant genes (mcry3A and pmi) regulated by eukaryotic plant promoters in maize MIR604 x GA21 would be expressed.
+Moreover, no selective advantage of a hypothesised bacterial uptake of the above mentioned genes is anticipated, because cry and pmi genes are already occurring in various bacterial species in the environment.
+Thus, the hypothesised low level exposure of environmental bacterial communities to the maize MIR604 x GA21 mcry3A and pmi genes must be seen in the context of the natural occurrence and level of exposure to alternative sources of genetically diverse cry and pmi genes to which bacterial communities are naturally exposed.